-Bitcoin Gold (BTG)—the newly forked chain that just split off from the incumbent Bitcoin (BTC)—arrived in the crypto community on October 24th, 2017.
-We previously covered the announcement of the Bitcoin Gold fork earlier this month.
+Bitcoin Gold (BTG)—A forked chain that split off from the incumbent Bitcoin (BTC)—arrived in the crypto community on October 24th, 2017.
+We previously covered the announcement of the Bitcoin Gold fork earlier in the month.

 It’s been a volatile entry, too, as BTG’s price has plunged over 60% since the new altcoin started trading on exchanges.
 The market’s trying to place the value of Bitcoin Gold after the project’s developers were rocked with allegations of pre-mining over the past few weeks.

 Will BTG provide enough benefit to weather the scandal?
 Or will it join other smaller “BTC alts” by fading into obscurity?